 We do a series of plant sales that match up with the growing season and planting out each year.

 We have a huge variety (over 400 types) of vegetable seedlings, over 300 different herb varieties, and an ever changing selection of perennials, natives, ferns, and annuals

 We offer a wide range of courses on both a beginner level and on advanced and specialized levels.

-We believe that the only way to produce healthy and nutritious food is to produce it organically.
+We believe that the only way to produce healthy and nutritious food is to produce it organically and sustainably.
 It is in organic food production where the human race will find true health and well-being.